Jaseci-Labs/jaseci/jaseci_kit/jaseci_kit/modules/entity_extraction_type_2/README.md

 | Conll2003	                     | 14041                     | 3250	                      | 3453                  |
 | FEW-NERD (SUP)                 | 131767                    | 18824                      | 37648                 |

-Here we have two diffrent dataset and diffrent model configuration so we are performing evaluation on both dataset and models and getting insight from results.

 ## **Training methodology**
-For training model we are using hugging face pytorch model for token classification and we are using here default training parameter and importing model with hugging face pretrained library .
+For training model we are using pytorch model from huggingface for token classification .

-* **Default training parameter**.
+* **Default training parameter are following**.
     ```
     "MAX_LEN": 128,
     "TRAIN_BATCH_SIZE": 64,